zuozhenggh/learning-library/oci-library/OOW-2020/OKE-Rancher/OKE-Rancher_HOL.md

 * ~/.ssh/id_rsa.pub (Public Key)

->**NOTE:** id_rsa.pub will be used to create
-Compute instance and id_rsa to connect via SSH into compute instance.
+>**NOTE:** id_rsa.pub will be used during the provisioning of the Compute instance and id_rsa to connect via SSH into compute instance.

-1. In the terminal enter command  `cat ~/.ssh/id_rsa.pub`, highlight the key and copy it.
+7. In the terminal enter command  `cat ~/.ssh/id_rsa.pub`, highlight the key and copy it.

 ## Configure Rancher instance